-However, many men still see cosmetic procedures as a women’s procedure.
-As a result, some places have tried to destigmatize the procedure with names like “Brotox”, but in reality, the recent increase is because more men are exercising, dieting, keeping fit and aiming to look young and healthy.
-This combined with the selfie and social media based culture have increased the desire for men to make the right first impression.
+Some male patients may still be concerned that Botox or injectables are cosmetic procedures that are designed for women.
+As a result, some places have tried to destigmatize the procedure with names like “Brotox”.
+In reality, the recent increase in Botox injections in male patients is because more men are exercising, dieting, keeping fit, and aiming to look young and healthy.
+Some dermatologists have seen an increase of almost half of their cosmetic patients being male now.
+As Forbes’s writer Joseph DeAcetis noted in “The importance of Men’s Grooming,” for business, men are concerned with making themselves better “groomed”, which is in effect better “packaging.”
+This business concern combined with the “selfie” and social media based culture have increased the desire for men to make the right first impression.

 Botox for Men’s Frown Lines